RoiCorporation/RoiCorporation/README.md

 - 👋 Hi, I’m @RoiCorporation!
-- 👀 I'm really into Arduino projects.
+- 👀 I'm really into Arduino projects and low-level programming.
+When the existing libraries are not enough for me...
+I create my own libraries!
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ If you share a passion for hardware, sensors, libraries and you like to do cool projects, don't be afraid to reach me out!
+We could drink a -virtual- beer or two!
 - 📫 How to reach me ...

 <!---